vahidzack/Uploading-Image-in-c-/README.md

-# Uploading-Image-in-c-
+# Uploading-Image and video -in-csharp
-This method use for upload image in c# .net public static class UploadImageExtension
+This method use for upload image and video in c# .net public static class UploadImageExtension
   {